tytydraco/yessleep/out/Behind_the_Lattice.md

 I flicked on the porch light and sat in my favorite wicker chair just off from the door so my smoke doesn't drift back inside through the screen door.
 I was just wrapping up that first cigarette when I smelled it.

 I froze because what else could I do?
 Every alarm bell inside my body blaring.
 Ice in my veins, heart skipping beats, then beating too fast.
 My heart dropped into my feet, backside puckered so tight it might be shut forever.
-Every single cell in body screaming DANGER.
+Every single cell in my body screaming DANGER.

 I squeezed the soft pack of smokes in my fist and without thinking pulled out and lit a second one.
 That one wasn't halfway gone when I heard the rustling of the dry autumn leaves beneath me.
 Directly beneath me, under the porch.
 I don't know how it got behind the lattice.
 I just put it up last summer, no broken places so far as I know.